whatisnuclear/website/reactor_history.md

 likely that sodium technology was not at the demonstration stage when Fermi was proposed, and its mediocre operation was the result.

-In 1966, [the AEC announced that they'd be prioritizing high-gain sodium-cooled breeder program](https://babel.hathitrust.org/cgi/pt?id=mdp.39015001309528&view=1up&seq=173) and keeping low-gain breeders like the light-water breeder and the molten salt breeders on life support.
+In 1966, [the AEC announced that they'd be prioritizing the high-gain sodium-cooled breeder program](https://babel.hathitrust.org/cgi/pt?id=mdp.39015001309528&view=1up&seq=173) and keeping low-gain breeders like the light-water breeder and the molten salt breeder on life support.
 Other non-breeders would be deprioritized.
 This was a fateful moment for nuclear development.